Authentication

 scopestring (required)space separated list of scopes.
 Include offline_access to receive a refresh token.
 Include openid to receive an ID token.

-statestring (recommended)Your unique token, generated by your application.
+statestring (required)Your unique token, generated by your application.
 An OAuth 2.0 opaque value used to defeat CSRF attacks.
 This value is echoed back in the response.

 code_challengestring (recommended)PKCE challenge derived from a verifier your app generates.
 Required for public clients; strongly recommended for confidential clients.